deviousdevops/ie-bank-2024/docs/full_stack_developers.md

 ## Git Feature Branch Strategy

 This section covers the Git feature branch strategy, describing how the team manages feature branches and the configuration applied in GitHub to implement this strategy.
+Our strategy consits of:

+- Protecting the main branch with GitHub branch policies

+- Use short-living feature branches for new code development (give each feature branch a name representative of the new code being developed)

+- Integrate the code soon via Pull Request to the main branch.
+Other person in the team needs to review a approve.

 - **Git Feature Branch Strategy**: [[Git Feature Branch Strategy URL](https://github.com/deviousdevops/ie-bank-fe-2024/settings/rules/2893529)]